s028214/CatClicker/README.md

 <img src="https://github.com/user-attachments/assets/91a07a26-a0d8-4b80-a873-8eae591fc2be" width="90" height="195" alt="Image description">

-*Note: The following visual demonstration are recordings of a Xcode Simulation (iPhone 15 Pro) instead of an actual iPhone deployment*
+*Note: The following visual demonstration are recordings of a Xcode Simulation (iPhone 15 Pro )<br> instead of an actual iPhone deployment*

 ## Points counter
 Similarly to cookie clicker, you are able to gain or lose ❤️: #<br>